dopieters/SATOpti/README.md

 ## TODO list

-1. The PolygonInterTestSATOpti center-to-center axes test could be optimized to run in O(log(n + m)) time.
-2. The PolygonComputeReducePol function for finding the vertex could be optimized.
+1. The PolygonComputeReducePol function for finding the vertex could be optimized.
 In addition, returning a polygon is unnecessary; an index interval should suffice.
-3. The last edge test, corresponding to a diagonal of the polygon, might be skippable.
+2. The last edge test, corresponding to a diagonal of the polygon, might be skippable.
-4. A debug mode, where one can write out and load polygon data, needs to be added.
+3. A debug mode, where one can write out and load polygon data, needs to be added.

 In addition, other convex polygon intersection tests, such as GJK or Chung–Wang, could be added